JoshHaokip/mural/README.md

 This is only a template as my plan is to consult with businesses to create a product backlog of features they would like to include such as a google maps integration.

-This was built using **HTML** and **CSS** with Sketch and Anima to design and prototype.
+This was built using **HTML** and **CSS** with [Sketch](https://www.sketch.com/) and [Anima](https://www.animaapp.com/) to design and prototype.
 I was able to work on my knowledge of responsive design and experiment with media queries to create a mobile friendly website.

 **My Process:**

 1. Initially, I drew the design with pen and paper

-2. Used sketch to design and [animaapp](https://www.animaapp.com/) to create prototypes
+2. Used Sketch to design and Anima to create prototypes

 3. Planned out the structure of the site on a whiteboard